-When it comes time to learn Jazz Standards in the woodshed, one of the hardest decisions to make is choosing the right tunes.
+When it comes time to learn jazz standards in the woodshed, one of the hardest decisions is choosing the right tunes.

-There are hundreds, if not thousands, of possible Jazz Standards that you could choose from.
+There are hundreds, if not thousands, of jazz standards to choose from.

-That’s not an easy question to answer, but you can start by breaking down these tunes into categories to study.
+That’s not an easy question to answer, but you can start by putting these tunes into categories.

-When working through the Jazz Standards below, don’t feel like you have to learn them all in once, or all in order.
+When working the jazz standards below, don’t feel that you have to learn them all at once, or in order.

-If you’re new to Jazz guitar, start with the jam session Standards, as these are the tunes most likely to be called on pick-up gigs.
+If you’re new to jazz guitar, start with the jam session standards.

-Then, work on studying one tune from each section in the list.
+Then, work on one tune from each section in the list.

-This’ll expand your repertoire, and ensure that you have a well-balanced set list for any jam or gig you play on guitar.
+This expands your repertoire, and ensures that you have a well-balanced set list for any jam or gig.

-These 101 Jazz Standards isn’t the be all and end all of learning Jazz tunes.
+These 101 jazz standards aren’t the be all and end all of learning jazz tunes.

-But, it’ll give you a solid idea of the various categories of tunes to study, as well as suggestions for tunes to work on when building your repertoire.
+But, they give you a solid idea of the categories of tunes, as well as suggestions for tunes to build your repertoire.

 Jazz Standards – Ballads

-If there’s one area in any guitarist’s repertoire that’s usually thinner than the others, it’s Ballads.
+If there’s one area in any guitarist’s repertoire that’s thinner than others, it’s ballads.

-To interpret, personalize, and create an interesting arrangement of any Jazz Ballad takes maturity on the instrument.
+To interpret, personalize, and create an arrangement of any jazz ballad takes maturity on the instrument.

-Though ballads are musically challenging, you don’t have to wait until you’re an advanced player to work on them in your studies.
+Though ballads are musically challenging, you don’t have to wait until you’re an advanced player to play them.

-Start today, that way you’ll be able to develop your Ballad techniques as you grow as a player.
+Start today, that way you develop ballad techniques as you grow as a player.

-Here is a list of 11 Jazz Ballads that are commonly called on gigs to choose from in your studies.
+Here’s a list of 11 jazz ballads that are commonly called on gigs.

 - Body and Soul